 How Often to Add Salt to Water Softener?

 How often do I add salt to my water softener?
 This question is asked by many people having water softeners at home.
-Well, there is a need to add salt to the water softener to reduce hardness in water.
+Well, there is a need to add salt to the water softener to reduce the hardness of water.
 Mineral concentration like calcium and magnesium ions in water destroys pipes, fixtures, and appliances at home.
 It leaves stains on the dishwashers and laundry machines, which can be very annoying.

 The damage can be very severe, leading to the appliance’s replacement, which can be expensive.
 People came up with ways to remove the hardness from the water and make it useful.
 Water softener was then invented and has dramatically helped in specific areas and they have a lot of benefits.
-Salt is an essential component of the water softening process, so it’s necessary to know when to add more salt to the system.
-This article answers the “how often do I add salt to my water softener” question.
+Salt is an essential component of the water-softening process, so it’s necessary to know when to add more salt to the system.
+This article answers the “How often do I add salt to my water softener” question.

 How Water Softener Works?

 Water softener gets rid of hardness ions that are concentrated in water.
 Mostly it removes calcium and magnesium ions that harden the water.
 Ion exchange occurs, which attracts the positively charged ions, getting rid of them from the water.
 Hence, the amount of salt in the water softener determines the level of hardness in the water.
 Removal of the water ions makes the water pure, and the appliances are safe.
-However, there’s still a question if it’s safe to drink softened water?
+However, there’s still a question if it’s safe to drink softened water.

 How Do You Know If a Water Softener Is Running Out of Salt?